Health Care Aide

 - HCA gives you an opportunity to obtain excellent marks that will count toward your entrance/acceptance of a post-secondary program.

 - Your marks may be used as part of your Rutherford scholarship application.

 - HCA will give you a great opportunity for part time employment as you pursue further education.

 - HCA gives you an opportunity to experience post-secondary schooling while you are still in high school.
 That means you continue to have the support of home/community and school while starting college.

-- It is VERY affordable compared to a non-dual credit college program. (approx. $400 compared to well over $4,000, not including travel or living away from home expenses).
+- It is VERY affordable compared to a non-dual credit college program.

 - The experience of the course work combined with the labs and practical experience are very valuable!

 - The practical experience allows an opportunity to see if health care is really the area that you are interested in (without spending big dollars at college/university.

 - While out on their practicums students will also see what other health care careers there are – physio, OT, recreation therapy- and this may give them more insight into which direction they want to go.

 - Health Care Aide can be a great career choice, or it can be a stepping stone to get you on your way to your ultimate career.